MarketSquare/roboswag/docs/source/authentication.rst

                 password = get_from_kwargs_or_robot(kwargs, "password")
             super().__init__(user, password)

-Finally we need to pass authorization class to APIModel parent class:
+Finally we need to pass authentication class to APIModel parent class:

 .. code:: python